Pasoxn/Einbot/README.md

 - <a href = "https://discordapp.com/developers/discord">developer page</a>
 - <a href = "https://discordapi.com/permissions.html">discord permission calculator</a>

-<h2> Commands </h2>
+<h2> Commands! </h2>

 <h4> Random </h4>
 8ball: I'll predict your future.

 existentialcrisis: For those 2 am feels.

-ein: List of availiable commands
+ein: Don't look at me like that, you pervert!

-emotes: all the emotes in this server
+emotes: custom emotes in this server.

 grade: Are you going to fail your next test?
 Ask me, you won't.

 insult: If you're having much too good of a day, I'll help you by ending that.
-pat: Hand over the good pats and no one gets hurt.

 ratemyree: I'll rate your ree, you fucking idiot

 ree: It's not like I ree because you told me so.
 Or anything.
-Baka.
+Baka!

 sleep: how sleep deprived are you?

 woof: Sometimes I get the urge to bark.
 That just happens to coincide with when you type the command.

 <h4> Personal </h4>
 annie: All the energies.

 emmanuel: The Big Depresso.
 TBD.

-kevin: He likes guitar and twitter.
+kevin: Mongoloid.

 olivia: [lesbian description]

 <h4> Searching </h4>
-cat: gives you a picture of a cat.
+daily: Collect your daily rations peasant.

+donate: Be a kind friend and pass the biscuits will you?

+pantry: how poor are you?

+pat: Hand over the good pats and no one gets hurt.

 <h4> RPG </h4>
 daily: Collect your daily rations peasant.